weihaipy/saiorm/docs/index.rst

 Welcome to saiorm /saɪɔ:m/,塞翁
 ===============================

-Saiorm is a simple library for accessing database from the asyncio framework.
+Saiorm is a simple library for accessing database.

 It will take you have a easy way to use SQl database.

-Bases on aiomysql.
+The goal is tb be an asynchronous framework,but not now.

 Basic knowledge
 ~~~~~~~~~~~~~~~

-insert / select / update / delete are action that will execute finally.
+Command insert / select / update / delete should be executed finally.

-They must be used in the end of you code.
+They must be used in the end of your code.

-Usage for select
+Usage for select and get
 ~~~~~~~~~~~~~~~~

-1. only param
-2. call mysql function with param(param should be str)
-3. call mysql function with no param

 .. code:: python

+    # select all fields
     DB("table").select()

-    DB("table").order_by("id DESC").get() # get last one line
+    # get the latest line
+    DB("table").order_by("id DESC").get()

+    # call mysql function with param(param should be str)
     DB("table").where({
         "a": 1,
         "b": 2,